Tikiapara: Places of attraction

 This region has a lot of biryani shops selling mutton, chicken and beef biryani.
 It also has small shops selling puri, samosa, kabab, pakora and rolls.
 Sweets are also available in many shops.
-With such a variety of food available it depicts the cosmopolitan environment of Tikiapara assimilating cuisines of Muslims, Hindus and Bengalis.
+Due to the ethnic diversity in the region, there is a variety of different cuisines.

 People

 Tikiapara is a region of mixed cultures and languages with Urdu speaking Muslim community forming a majority of the population.
 Most Muslims live in the central part of Tikiapara starting from Bibi Masjid continuing till Tikiapara Police station.

 The region has experienced a rapid rise in population, the urban infrastructure has not been able to cope up with it which has made it one of the most densely populated neighborhoods of Howrah.

 In recent times, real estate business has made rapid stride in terms of infrastructure development.

 While Hindus are concentrated mostly on the outskirts of in and around the central Tikiapara region.
 Most north Indian Hindus (Biharis and Marwaris) are concentrated in the Ashu Bose Lane region.While Bengali Hindus resides west of Belilious Park till Kadamtala.

 The most widely spoken languages here are Hindi, Urdu and Bengali.
 While most of the people are able to understand and speak in Bengali as well.

 Generally, Tikiapara can be divided into two parts i.e. north and south Tikiapara with Belilious Road intersecting it into two uneven parts.
 There are lot of small scale industries in and around the fringes of Tikiapara.
 Majority of them are foundry and casting industry.
 Iron and steel products making small scale factories are also present.
 Small Printing presses can also be found.

 Development is happening at a rapid rate.
 Income diversification is a key to people's growth.
 Literacy rate is also on the upward slope with more parents encouraging their children to basic education.

 In Tikiapara, the rapid population increase and the prevalence of male-dominated industries have led to significant challenges for women, especially housewives.
 Despite their crucial role in managing households and raising families, housewives often face societal disregard and are not given the respect they deserve.
 The lack of financial contribution is a primary reason behind this, as they are traditionally expected to focus solely on family care.
 This one-dimensional perception undermines their value, leading to a lack of confidence and diminished self-esteem.

 Studies reveal that in 6 out of 10 households, housewives experience low self-esteem due to being overlooked and disrespected.
 Their contributions are often taken for granted, as they do not directly participate in income generation.
 This systemic undervaluation not only affects their mental well-being but also hinders their ability to explore opportunities for personal and professional growth.

 Level of hygiene has drastically improved.
 Rapid urbanization changed people's perspective.